 At the end of the day, in terms of subscriptions, it’s really no contest: The Ring is the superior product by far.

-Difference #8: Smart Home Integration – Despite only having access to WiFi, the SimpliSafe system actually does a better job at smart home integration than the Ring does at this point in time.
+Difference #8: Smart Home Integration – Despite only having access to WiFi, the SimpliSafe system actually does a pretty good job at smart home integration.
 Use your Apple Watch to arm or disarm your system from wherever you happen to be or have your security sensors inform your Nest thermostat when you leave the home and adjust the temperature accordingly.
 Integration with the August Smart Lock will also automatically lock your doors when you leave the home, which should give you the peace of mind that your home will stay protected even on those off days where you forget to lock up yourself!

 Even without ZigBee or Z-Wave support, the SimpliSafe is a great addition to your connected home.